 - Methylation dysfunction

 - Intestinal dysbiosis

 The good news is Chiropractic Functional Neurology has been successful in treating children and adults with ADHD, by simply restoring balance in the brain and removing interference in the central nervous system, and addressing nutritional and dietary concerns.

-If you or your child have been diagnosed with ADHD, contact Dr. Austin, certified Chiropractic Neurologist, today for a full neurological assessment, including diagnostic imaging if deemed necessary.
-Dr. Austin’s expertise treating patients with neurological imbalances, coupled with the latest technological and therapeutic advancements, ensures you’re working with a consummate professional who always has your total body wellness in mind.
+If you or your child have been diagnosed with ADHD, contact Dr. Paul, certified Chiropractic Neurologist, today for a full neurological assessment, including diagnostic imaging if deemed necessary.
+Dr. Paul’s expertise treating patients with neurological imbalances, coupled with the latest technological and therapeutic advancements, ensures you’re working with a consummate professional who always has your total body wellness in mind.

-Dr. Paul Austin, a Functional Neurologist at Austin Functional Wellness in Louisville, CO, uses advanced technology and years of experience to help patients naturally overcome neurological imbalances.
+Dr. Paul, a Functional Neurologist at Austin Functional Wellness in Lafayette, CO, uses advanced technology and years of experience to help patients naturally overcome neurological imbalances.

 Journal of the American Chiropractic Association